chenllliang/Two-Stage-CAMRP/README_en.md

 ## 📕Preprocess

-First, we need to transform the original Chinese AMR Annotations into 4 different sub-tasks in the Two-Stage method.
+First, we need to transform the original Chinese AMR Annotations into 5 different sub-tasks in the Two-Stage method.

 The tasks include
 1. Surface Tagging
 2. Normalization Tagging
 3. Non-Aligned Concept Tagging
-4. Relation (*with Relation Alignment*) Classification
+4. Relation Classification
+5. Relation Alignment Classification

-`./scripts/preprocess.py` will automaticly generate preprocessed data for the four tasks given correct path for CAMR2.0 dataset and the tuple version of the dataset.
+`./scripts/preprocess.py` will automaticly generate preprocessed data for the five tasks given correct path for CAMR2.0 dataset and the tuple version of the dataset.

-We also provide a processed version of data under `./preprocessed`, that you could directly use.
+(Recommended) We also provide a processed version of data under `./preprocessed`, that you could directly use.

 The full preprocessed data (we have provided all of them) should look like belows: